hiring event next steps

 STEP 2: PREPARE FOR AN INTERVIEW

 Having experience, credentials, and/or skill sets can only get you so far in your job search.
-Being interview ready is a critical part of sealing the deal and getting hired.
+Being interview-ready is a critical part of getting the job.

 STEP 3: BE PROACTIVE